 Pupils reach this stage if they demonstrate persistent poor behaviour and repeatedly ignore or rebut requests from staff to moderate their behaviour.
 Again this is done verbally and discretely to the pupil concerned.

-They go into a designated quiet corner of the classroom for 5 minutes in order to "cool off" and reflect further.
+In the first instance, pupils go into a designated quiet corner of the classroom for 5 minutes in order to "cool off" and reflect further.